 21. Calculate ADX = the exponential moving average of DX by inserting in column “W” the formula “=((14*V1+13*V2+12*V3+11*V4+10*V5+9*V6+8*V7+7*V8+6*V9+5*V10+4*V11+3*V12+2*V13+1*V14))/105”

 Hold and drag your formulas from columns “E” to column “W” downward in as much as you would want to go into the past.

-Now select column “S”, ”T” and “W” data and draw or insert a chart using Excel.
+Now select columns “S”, ”T” and “W” data and draw or insert a chart using Excel.
 You will now have The Directional Movement System as developed by Welles Wilder and as shown in the image below which you can use for entering and exiting your trades.
 Once you learn how to use Directional Movement System in excel then you can later manipulate it to your liking and the sky will be the limit to what you can do with it.

 Buy shares or go long the stocks when +DI is above -DI and at least one of the following has happened:

 1. ADX rises while +DI and ADX are above -DI

 2. ADX turns up from below +DI and –DI

 Close or exit your positions when +DI crosses below -DI

 Short stocks or trade in downside direction when -DI is above +DI and at least one of the following have happened: